-The state corporation "Rostec" is temporarily freezing the construction of three waste recycling plants in the Moscow region and Kazan due to lack of funding.
+The Rostec State Corporation is temporarily freezing the construction of three waste recycling plants in the Moscow region and Kazan due to a lack of funding.
 This was announced by CEO Sergey Chemezov to President Vladimir Putin during a working meeting.
-The decision is due to the high cost of borrowing and the lack of government support.
+The decision is due to the high cost of borrowed funds and the lack of state support.

-The remaining three plants: two plants in the Moscow region, one in Kazan - we will have to freeze until better times, when there will be cheaper money or some kind of assistance from the state, if possible, will appear.
+The remaining three plants: two plants in the Moscow region, one in Kazan - we will have to freeze until better times, when there will be cheaper money or some kind of assistance from the state, if possible, appears.

 Russian enterprises will receive state support to create competitive products